openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

-There are two categories of class or interface fields:
+There are two categories of class or interface fields as follows:

-- Class, or static fields
+- Static fields

-Static fields are declared with the ``static`` modifier.
-They are not parts of class instances.
-There is one copy of a static field, irrespective of how many instances of that class (even if zero) are eventually created.
+  Static fields are declared with the modifier ``static``.
+A static field is not part of a class instance.
+There is one copy of a static field irrespective of how many instances of the class (even if zero) are eventually created.

-Static fields are accessed using a qualified name notation (where the class or interface name is used as a qualifier, see :ref:`Names`) in any place where the class or interface name is accessible.
+  Static fields are accessed by using a qualified name notation at any place the class or interface name is accessible (see :ref:`Names` if class or interface name is used as a qualifier).

-- Instance, or non-static fields.
+- Instance, or non-static fields

   Instance fields belong to each instance of the class.
-An instance field is created for, and associated with a newly-created instance of a class or its superclass.
-Instance fields are accessible via the name of the instance.
+An instance field is created for, and associated with a newly-created instance of a class, or of its superclass.
+An instance field is accessible via the name of the instance.

 .. index::
    static field